Court releases video of attack on Paul Pelosi - KESQ

 By Jeremy Herb, Jack Hannah and Jack Forrest, CNN

 One of the videos shows body-cam footage from officers who arrived at Pelosi’s home on October 28, 2022, when he was attacked.
-The footage shows the chaos of the moment in which alleged assailant David DePape attacked the husband of former House Speaker Nancy Pelosi.
+The footage shows the chaos of the moment in which alleged assailant David DePape attacked.

-In the video, Paul Pelosi and DePape both appear to have a hand on the hammer and DePape is holding Pelosi’s arm when the officers opened the door.
+In the video, which includes graphic and violent content, Paul Pelosi and DePape both appear to have a hand on the hammer and DePape is holding Pelosi’s arm when the officers opened the door.

 “Drop the hammer,” the officer says.